aldenkane/CITS3403-Website/README.md

 The following tutorials were integral in learning Flask and building this application.
 Most modules were from the CITS3403 Laboratory Work.
 Comments are provided throughout the application indicating that a tutorial was followed to construct functions and features.

   * Miguel Grindberg's "Flask Mega-Tutorial, Chapters 1-8".
-Found at: (https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world)
+Found at: https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world.
+Reference for this in source code is #Miguel Grindberg's "Flask Mega-Tutorial, Chapters 1-8"
   * Daniel Osaetin's (Danidee's) "Flask by Example, Parts 1-7".
-Found at: (https://danidee10.github.io/2016/11/14/flask-by-example-7.html)
+Found at: https://danidee10.github.io/2016/11/14/flask-by-example-7.html.
+Reference for this in source code is #Daniel Osaetin's "Flask by Example, Parts 1-7"
   * Gabor Szabo's "A polling station using Flask.
-Found at: (https://code-maven.com/a-polling-station-with-flask)
+Found at: https://code-maven.com/a-polling-station-with-flask.
+Reference for this in source code is #Gabor Szabo's "A polling station using Flask"

-## License
+This application also uses Bootstrap and Flask, under MIT Licenses.

 ## License